Bringing your kiddo home this fall?

-They’re learning to consider their siblings.
-They’re learning not to bicker, but rather talk things through, and to listen to each other’s perspective.
+My kids are learning to consider their siblings.
+They’re learning not to bicker, but instead talk things through, and listen to each other’s perspective and feelings.

-They’re exposed to a regular community.
-They regularly interact with adults, whether they’re my friends, kids of all ages, parents of other kids, service strangers (post office, grocer, café), and their music teachers.
+They’re exposed to a regular community, of course.
+They regularly interact with adults, kids of all ages, parents of other kids, service strangers (post office, grocer, café), and their music, dance, and curling teachers.
 And they talk to them as comfortably as they’re talking to me.